facts about medici family

 medici dynasty

-The Medici family ruled Florence for about 300 years, shaping the city through politics, banking, and culture.
+The Medici family ruled Florence for approximately 300 years, shaping the city through their influence in politics, banking, and culture.

 Their rule began in the early 15th century and extended into the 18th century, with only a few interruptions.

-As a political dynasty, the Medici influenced not just Florence but all of Tuscany.
+As a political dynasty, the Medici had a profound influence not just on Florence but on all of Tuscany.

 Their legacy includes the growth of the arts and the Renaissance, as they were important patrons to artists and thinkers.